-- Provide high-quality, customized technical assistance based upon needs identified in the above assessments and delivered in a systematic, coordinated process adopted across the RCACs. - Deliver high-quality training opportunities for CACs, MDTs, and state chapters, including delivery of train-the-trainer approaches to increase impact, capacity, and reach based upon the above assessments. - Develop and deliver resources, publications, and curricula to support the specific emerging needs of CACs and state chapters, including train-the-trainer materials based upon collaborative strategic alignment with VOCA national partners. - Collaborate with VOCA-funded program partners to produce, annually maintain and update a 5-year strategic plan and a related operational plan to align efforts, maximize resources, and outline clear roles and responsibilities across the partners.
+- New, expanded, adapted, and enhanced resources and curricula to support the specific emerging needs of Tribes and MDTs, CACs, and state chapters, including train-thetrainer materials based upon the Tribal TTA assessment and the collaborative strategic alignment with VOCA national partners. - Strategically collaborate with the VOCA-funded program partners to produce, annually maintain, and update a 5-year strategic plan and a related operational plan to align efforts, maximize resources, and outline clear roles and responsibilities across the partners.
 Plans need to be delivered to OJJDP for review and approval by the eighth month of each year of the project following award.
 Each RCAC will be expected to participate in regularly scheduled VOCA program partner meetings.